WulfeCodes/Locomotion4EMGProsthetics/README.md

 # EMG–Kinematics–Kinetics Foundation Dataset

 ## Current Progress
+To Do: add synthetic noise and masking for training

+Currently RL-finetuning on SCONEgym

 Performing Meta-Training on Moreira, Lencioni, Hu, Moghadam

 Successfully trained on Lencioni, Moreira, Embry, Hu.